Skycoder42/libsodium_dart_bindings/packages/sodium/README.md

 The complex part is how to load the library into dart.
 Generally, you can refer to https://github.com/jedisct1/libsodium.js/#installation on how to load the library into your JS environment.
 However, since we are running JavaScript code, the setup is a little more complex.
+For flutter users, you can simply add [sodium_libs](https://pub.dev/packages/sodium_libs) to your project, which takes care of this for you.

 The only platform I have tried so far is the browser.
 However, similar approches should work for all JS environments that you can run transpiled dart